erikpukinskis/direct-monetization-static/_proposal/04_http.markdown

 **All requests and responses involved in this standard should be made of HTTPS connections with valid certificates.** Implementations are not obliged to accept receipts or other information transmitted over HTTP.

-A `Receipts-Menu` Header advertises a {% include link s=site.data.glossary.menu_xml % }to the Client.
+A `Receipts-Menu` Header advertises a {% include link s=site.data.glossary.menu_xml %} to the Client.

 {% include glossary_item s=site.data.glossary.menu_header %}